 Master of Science in Kinesiology, Health and Exercise Science

-The program is primarily designed to enhance and broaden the knowledge and clinical skills of students in the field of Health and Exercise Science.
+Ohio State's masters program in kinesiology is designed to enhance and broaden your knowledge and clinical skills the field of Health and Exercise Science.

 Potential applications of this knowledge include:

 - education designed to enhance physical activity and health behavior, with instruction being conducted in hospitals, fitness and wellness centers, clinics, community health agencies, and various work sites;

 - the appropriate use of physical activity in the prevention and treatment of chronic disease; and

 - the improvement of sport and exercise performance for recreational and elite athletes.

 As a student, you will specialize your studies in exercise physiology or health and physical activity behavior.